josh-best/beautiful-jekyll/aboutme.md

 ### Summary

 Hi, I'm Josh a multi-faceted engineer with a passion for creating things and finding solutions to real-world problems.
-I am a mechanical engineer by degree but I love to program and have an excellent understanding of algorithim creation and mathmatics.
+I am a mechanical engineer by degree but I love to program and have an excellent understanding of algorithm creation and mathematics.
 I have a proven ability to learn on-the-job with a high level of speed and thoroughness.
 I am a diligent worker and work well in either a team environment or individual task environment to complete complex projects.

 ### Core Skills